-The Indiana Student Achievement Institute (InSAI) is a non-profit organization that assists schools with the process of change for the purpose of raising student achievement and closing achievement gaps.
+The School Improvement Institute (SII) is a non-profit organization that assists schools with the process of change for the purpose of raising student achievement and closing achievement gaps.

-All InSAI initiatives are based on a proven professional development design involving cohorts of school-community teams in a series of workshops with significant technical support.
+All SII initiatives are based on a proven professional development design involving cohorts of school-community teams in a series of workshops with significant technical support.

-The mission of the Indiana Student Achievement Institute is to raise student achievement and close achievement gaps, enabling all students to become successful learners, responsible citizens, and productive workers in a global economy.
-With this mission in mind, InSAI provides schools and communities with technical assistance for school improvement to promote a culture of high expectations, sound student guidance, effective teaching, and a supportive learning environment.
+The mission of the School Improvement Institute is to raise student achievement and close achievement gaps, enabling all students to become successful learners, responsible citizens, and productive workers in a global economy.
+With this mission in mind, SII provides schools and communities with technical assistance for school improvement to promote a culture of high expectations, sound student guidance, effective teaching, and a supportive learning environment.

 - Every child deserves to be surrounded by a culture of high expectations